-- Overall, the readings collected in the school for each IAQ parameter tested were either within or below their respective standard and/or comfort range, except for RH and TVOCs.
-The RH levels within the school were below the generally accepted comfort range of 35 to 55%.
-However, it should be noted that the RH levels outside the building were also below the comfort range.
-Low RH can contribute to symptoms such as dry eyes and irritated sinuses.
-Humidifiers can be used to add moisture to the air and alleviate symptoms.
-However, it should be noted that humidifiers can become a source of fungal contamination if not properly cleaned or maintained. - There were PM10 readings within the school that were elevated above the outside readings, but all readings collected within the building were well below the NAAQS of 150 ug/m3.
+- CO2 readings collected in Amherst Middle School, Clark School, and the SAU 39 building were either within or below the generally accepted comfort range.
+There were various readings collected in Wilkins Elementary School that were slightly elevated above the generally accepted comfort range of 800 to 1,000ppm.
+RPF recommends investigating the possibility of adding more FOA into these rooms to help dilute the CO2 levels.
+It should be noted that all readings collected in each of the building were well below the OSHA PEL of 5,000ppm. - There were PM10 readings within all the buildings that were elevated above the outside readings.
+Most of the readings collected within the buildings were well below the NAAQS of 150 ug/m3, except for readings collected in Room 1 of Wilkins Elementary School which were above the standard.
+RPF recommends the feasibility of increasing/adding FOA to these areas.
 As indicated above, investigating the feasibility of upgrading the filters to a better MERV rating (such as MERV-13) could help make the system more efficient in removing particles. - Heating systems should be inspected on an annual basis or more frequently as required by the manufacturer.
-RPF recommends implementing and maintaining a preventative maintenance and inspection program for the HVAC system including air filter change-out schedule on a quarterly basis and inspecting for the proper seating of air filters within the filter housing of each air handling unit in order to help eliminate potential air bypass of air filters. - Ongoing housekeeping and preventative maintenance of the space and building envelope should continue. - Prior to any demolition or renovation of building materials, the areas of impact must be inspected for presence of asbestos by a qualified asbestos inspector pursuant to various state and federal regulation.
+RPF recommends implementing and maintaining a preventative maintenance and inspection program for the HVAC system including air filter change-out schedule on a quarterly basis and inspecting for the proper rating and seating of air filters within the filter housing of each air handling unit in order to help eliminate potential air bypass of air filters. - Ongoing housekeeping and preventative maintenance of the space and building envelope should continue. - Prior to any demolition or renovation of building materials, the areas of impact must be inspected for presence of asbestos by a qualified asbestos inspector pursuant to various state and federal regulation.
 This inspection should also address other items that could be impacted by work resulting in contamination or health risks, including but not limited to lead paint, mercury containing products, and other common hazardous building materials.

 If you have any questions or require additional information on any sample results or recommendations, please feel free to contact our office.
 Thank you for utilizing the services of RPF for this important project.